 Lieutenant Colonel Townsend resides in Iowa.

-Michael J. Yaguchi, Lieutenant Colonel, USAF (Retired)
+Michael J. Yaguchi, Lieutenant Colonel, U.S. Air Force (Retired)

 Asian American

 Lieutenant Colonel Yaguchi enlisted in the Air Force as a medical service specialist in 1978.
 After completing Officer Training School in 1986, he served in a variety of Intercontinental Ballistic Missile (ICBM) crew, wing, and higher headquarters staff positions, and was an on-site weapons inspector under two strategic arms control treaties (INF and START).
 He retired from the USAF in 2006.
 In 2009, he assumed duties as the Director, Nuclear Policy in the Office of the Under Secretary of Defense for Policy (OUSDP).
 He also served as Director, Human Capital, OUSDP.
-In 2018, he started Yaguchi & Associates, LLC and launched his inaugural project in late 2018.
+In 2018, he started Yaguchi and Associates, LLC and launched his inaugural project in late 2018.
 He also served on the Board of Directors for many non-profit organizations, including, but not limited to: The Alzheimer Association (Northeast NE); the Go For Broke National Education Center; past executive director, Pan-Pacific American Leaders and Mentors; and currently serves on the advisory board with the National Veterans Network, and is Board Chair of Minority Veterans of America.

 Lieutenant Colonel Yaguchi has a B.S. in Biology from the University of Washington; and a Master of Arts in Air and Space Operations, Air Command and Staff College.